sryo/Spoons/README.md

 These Hammerspoon scripts are designed to enhance the usability and productivity of macOS by providing various workspace management features.
-The scripts currently help display time near the mouse cursor, prevent the menu bar from appearing, automatically tile windows of whitelisted applications, and open URLs in different browsers.
+The scripts help display time near the mouse cursor, manage and dispose of .dmg files, provide a virtual keyboard for typing on your Mac from other devices, prevent the menu bar from appearing, automatically tile windows, or open URLs in different browsers.

 ### AutoDMG
 [`AutoDMG.lua`](https://github.com/sryo/Spoons/blob/main/AutoDMG.lua) simplifies the process of mounting DMG files, locating applications within them, and copying those applications to the Applications folder.